Zeck69/zeck69.github.io/index.md

 ---
 layout: home
-title: How does actor fame influence movie rating?
+title: How does Actor Fame Influence Movie Ratings?
-subtitle: A datastory by Shine bright like adamon
+subtitle: A Datastory by Shine bright like adamon
 ---

 - fame in terms of awards, online popularity and connections between actors